Sport and Exercise Science

 Work placements

-As an undergraduate in our sport and exercise department, you can also join our Sports Academy as a volunteer, helping to deliver physical activity and classroom-based workshops to young people in schools and communities.
+Students can also join our Sports Academy as a volunteer, helping to deliver physical activity and classroom-based workshops in schools and communities.

 Course content

-Year 1 will begin by developing your research skills in sport and exercise.
-We’ll introduce physiology biomechanics and nutrition, the psychology of sport and exercise, strength and conditioning and look at coaching and teaching in sport.
+Year 1 will begin by developing your foundation skills in sport and exercise science and research.
+We’ll introduce physiology, biomechanics and nutrition, the psychology of sport and exercise, strength and conditioning and look at coaching and teaching in sport.

-Year 1 will begin by developing your research skills in sport and exercise.
-We’ll introduce physiology biomechanics and nutrition, the psychology of sport and exercise, strength and conditioning and look at coaching and teaching in sport.
+Year 1 will begin by developing your foundation skills in sport and exercise science and research.
+We’ll introduce physiology, biomechanics and nutrition, the psychology of sport and exercise, strength and conditioning and look at coaching and teaching in sport.

 Academic year